To Understand the Hormonal Imbalance in Women

 - Pre-Menstrual, Acne, and Testosterone levels

-After the ovulation, in the second part of the menstrual cycle the amount of hormones increases, because we know we have testosterone, estrogen, and progesterone.
-Estrogen will naturally start to decline soon while progesterone begins to rise.
+Pre-menstrual Acne can occur anywhere in the 1-2 weeks before your period, now this Acne is related to the hormonal of a woman’s menstrual period and includes the hormones testosterone, estrogen, progesterone, some androgens, and others.
+After ovulation, hormones increase in the second part of the menstrual cycle because we know we have testosterone, estrogen, and progesterone.
+Estrogen will naturally start to decline soon, while progesterone begins to rise.

 But how do estrogen levels drop?

-Too high or too little estrogen can disrupt the menstrual cycle and can impact progesterone levels by impairing ovulation.
-So, we want estrogen to be at just the right amount- not too high and not too low.
+Too high or too little estrogen can disrupt the menstrual cycle, impairing ovulation and impacting progesterone levels.
+So, we want estrogen to be at just the right amount- not too high or too low.
 Estrogen is broken down (metabolized) through the liver and eliminated via the kidneys and intestines (in your pee and poop).

-If estrogen is not working or metabolized correctly, then the levels build and build which can result in estrogen excess.
-Too much estrogen and specific metabolites of estrogen can cause inflammation.
-Here is where high estrogen levels can trigger pre-menstrual acne.
+Here is where high estrogen levels can trigger pre-menstrual Acne.
 The cause?
-Too much re-circulating estrogen and not enough proper liver detoxification going on and extra estrogen can turn in
+Too much re-circulating estrogen and poor liver detoxification are going on, and extra estrogen can turn into testosterone.

-Pre-Menstrual and acne are a sign that your liver needs some love!
+Pre-Menstrual and Acne are a sign that your liver needs some love!

 Some are signs that your liver needs some support or attention: